SchulzLab/SNEEP/docs/gettingStarted.rst

 Basic usage
 ============

-The following 3 files are required as minimal input to run SNEEP:
+The following 4 files are required as minimal input to run SNEEP:

 1)	a file containing the TF motifs in TRANSFAC format,
 2)	a bed-like SNP file,
 3)	a reference genome file in fasta format.
+4) a scale file providing motif-specific scale parameters to compute the significance of the effect of the SNP on the TF (provided)

 Minimal example
 ---------------